MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 ## Commercialization example scenarios

-ISVs can adopt a variety of commercial strategies for their solutions, depending on their product's strategic goals.
+ISVs can adopt various commercial strategies for their solutions, depending on their product's strategic goals.
 Based on our experiences with ISVs, we've put together four generalized scenarios to explain each GTM strategy.
-For the purposes of this article, we'll refer to our example ISV as Contoso, a fictional software developer.
+For the purposes of this article, we refer to our example ISV as Contoso, a fictional software developer.

 ### Free scenario: Invoice management copilot feature

 Contoso, seeking to expand the reach of their data management software, conducted a survey to identify a need they could solve to attract their target audience.
 They learned that many of their executive customers were frustrated with the amount of time lost to convoluted administrative processes like invoice approvals.
-From an initial email notification, it could take up to a few days for decision makers to locate the information needed to confirm across multiple departments if contract terms had been fulfilled before an invoice could be approved for payment.
+From an initial email notification, it could take up to a few days for decision makers to just approve an invoice for payment.
+This involved locating the required information to confirm across multiple departments if contract terms were fulfilled.

 To drive demand for their core application among potential customers, Contoso built a copilot feature that helps improve efficiency within the customers' administrative operations.
 They designed this copilot feature to help reduce time that decision makers spend approving invoices for payments and focuses on the interface where users collaborate the most: Microsoft Teams.
 Contoso created this copilot to complement its larger data management program and showcase the full capabilities of the generative AI solution.
 Contoso offered this copilot feature from their overall solution to users for free to enhance the value for their target audience and drive demand towards the larger platform.
 They plan to sell the larger solution as a fully SaaS (Software-as-a-Service) based offering, once the user base increases.